parthami/discord-gcp-bot/README.md

 # Background

+A simple exercise in learning more about
+* Docker
+* Google Artifact Registry
+* Google Cloud Run
+* Discord Bots

-A simple Docker image of a JS Discord bot that interacts with a GCP Compute Engine VM
+A Docker image of a JS Discord bot that interacts with a GCP Compute Engine VM

 # Commands